trim21/php-serialize/README.md

 # PHP-Serialize

-serialize and unserialize php encoded string to or from js Object/Array/Map.
+serialize and deserialize php encoded string to/from js Object/Array/Map.

 It also supports `Serializable` objects decode.
 Here's how you can use them.